dharmtejaa/Number-Guess-Game/README.md

 Task 2: Number Guessing Game Implementation (Slash Mark Internship)

-This repository contains the implementation of Task 2 for the Slash Mark Company internship.
-The task involved creating a number guessing game using Python with a tkinter GUI.
-Players can guess numbers within a specified range and receive feedback on their guesses.
+The Number Guessing Game GUI is a Python program that offers an interactive interface for playing the number guessing game.
+This graphical application enables users to guess numbers within a specified range and receive feedback on their guesses.

 ## **Features**